jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 While the skill aspect of footwork is often taught well enough, I’ve rarely seen gyms emphasize the athletic components.

 Aside from understanding where to place your feet for optimal positioning, good footwork is comprised of agility, balance, and quickness.
-I believe that boxers don’t work on these, largely because they have no idea how to improve these traits because coaches have no idea how to.
+I believe that boxers don’t work on these, largely because they have no idea how to improve these traits because most coaches have no idea how to.

 This is another way that boxing is woefully behind other sports.